gerardroche/gerardroche.github.io/_posts/2023-05-16-neovintageous-mapping-sublime-text-commands.md

 nnoremap m :GotoSymbolInProject<CR>
 ```

 Now you can press **m** and the **Goto Symbol in Project** overlay will open.
-This is a quick way to search for a symbol across your entire project.
+This is a quick way to search for any symbol across an entire project.
 It's available via *Menu &gt; Goto &gt; Goto Symbol in Project*.

 But where do I find the underlying commands?